The most innovative titles to face the challenges of the medicine of the future | Futures Education

 The bioinformatician Manuel Corpas, founder of the genetic analysis company Cambridge Precision Medicine, spinoff of the British university incubator, points out that the origin of this change lies in the discovery that genetics plays a major role in health.
 “Today we know that it provides and regulates the molecular functions of the cell and determines between 30% and 70% the probability of suffering from certain diseases, especially hereditary ones”, comments this expert.

-That information contained in the DNA that we inherit from our parents, according to Corpas, determines the risk of suffering from most of the complex diseases that are the main cause of death in rich countries: “Neurological diseases such as Alzheimer’s and Parkinson’s, the cardiovascular ones, the metabolic ones such as diabetes and cancer”, he lists.
+This information contained in the DNA that we inherit from our parents is what determines the risk of suffering from most of the complex diseases that are the main cause of death in rich countries, according to Corpas: “Neurological diseases such as Alzheimer’s and Parkinson’s, the cardiovascular ones, the metabolic ones such as diabetes and cancer”, he lists.
 Although it also opens ways to find out how they affect other pathologies, such as infectious ones.
 Precisely, Corpas is leading an investigation with Spanish patients to find out how genetics influences the probability of suffering from covid-19 with severe symptoms.
 A project of which very soon, he assures, the results will be known.

 This revolution in the approach to treatment requires health professionals familiar with information technology, since the paradigm shift would not have been possible without the arrival of digitization as a fundamental tool in all biomedical laboratories.
 Corpas explains that today there are sensors that collect information from human physical processes and transmit it quickly to any part of the world to obtain diagnoses.
 In addition to processors capable of handling large amounts of data, such as the millions of elements of DNA, through techniques of big data and artificial intelligence to unlock the secrets of the human genome.